risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

     ALTER MATERIALIZED VIEW mv SET PARALLELISM = adaptive;
     ```

-- **Fixed parallelism**
+- Fixed parallelism

-    Fixed parallelism is the advanced mode allows manually specifying a parallelism number that remains constant as the cluster resizes.
+    Fixed parallelism is the advanced mode that allows manually specifying a parallelism number that remains constant as the cluster resizes.
 It’s commonly used to throttle stream bandwidth and ensures predictable resource allocation.
 For example:

     ```sql
     ALTER TABLE t SET PARALLELISM = 16; -- Replace 16 with the desired parallelism